fatzyyy/your-trusty-python-package/01_obfuscation/src/README.md

 ## Disclaimer

 - This is an intentionally vulnerable package.
-Its purpose is to demonstrate certain techniques of supply-chain attacks in Python.
 - Do not use this package for production need.
 - Use for educational purposes only.
 - The author and his employer are not responsible for any damage of any nature caused by incorrect usage of this package and its code.